ComputerASCII/Pixelator-Automated/Pixelator-Automated/fried/readme.txt

 Rename placeholder.png to whatever you want your pixelated images to be named; Be sure to include a reasonable file type like .png or .jpg!
-Pixelator-Automated works with any such image, but placeholder.png is here for you.
+Do not move it, or the script will not work.
+Don't worry, placeholder.png is here for you.

 :)